digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/contract_keys.rst

   However, this is easy to change.
 - This approach relies on a particular internal behavior of Canton (as discussed below).
   While we don't expect the behavior to change, we do not currently make strong guarantees that it will not change.
-- If the participant is connected to multiple sync domains, the approach may fail in future versions of Canton.
+- If the participant is connected to multiple sync domains, the approach will fail in future versions of Canton.
-  To be future-proof, you should only use it in the settings when your participant is connected to a single sync domain.
+  To be future-proof, you should only use it in settings when your participant is connected to a single sync domain.

 A usage example script is below.